Key takeaways

 What is a badge entry system?

 You’ve likely seen badge entry systems before.
 Plenty of visual media portrays secret agents swiping ID cards to gain access to restricted areas.
-But properties don’t need a top-secret entry security clearance to qualify for a badge entry system!
+But, properties don’t need a top-secret entry security clearance to qualify for a swipe card access control system.

 Properties like college campuses, hospitals, and office buildings commonly use badge entry systems for optimum security measures.
 Users simply swipe or scan their ID cards to gain access to a building and the rooms within.